baudren/markup2beamer/Roadmap.md

   environment
-o being able to specify 'fragile' for a given slide. o detect language from extension
-~ automatic installer (decide between setup.py and a normal python file) o can be run as a script (if the file changed on disk, reapply the convert, texify, and output)
+o being able to specify 'fragile' for a given slide. o detect language from extension o automatic installer (decide between setup.py and a normal python file) o can be run as a script (if the file changed on disk, reapply the convert, texify, and output)